weideng1/zdm-scenario-katapod/step7.md

     | jq '.migrationID' | tr -d '"')
 ```

+This initialize step will take 5+ minutes.
 Periodically check the status of your migration until you see it switching to `ReceivingFiles`:
 ```bash
 ### {"terminalId": "host", "backgroundColor": "#C5DDD2"}
 curl -s -X GET \